-Material for inclusion as events organized by permanent and observer missions to the United Nations should be sent to the Journal Unit (journal@un.org) by 4 p.m. at least two days in advance using the form at the website https://cdn.unmeetings. org/OtherEvents/OtherEventsRequestForm.docx.
+Material for inclusion as events organized by permanent and observer missions to the United Nations should be sent to the Journal Unit (journal@un.org) by 4 p.m. at least two days in advance using the following form: https://cdn.unmeetings.org/ OtherEvents/OtherEventsRequestForm.docx.